yuvalsol/TwitchChatToSubtitles/README.md

 ## Static Chat Subtitles

-Chat messages are added to the bottom of all the previous chat messages and remain there.
+Chat messages are added to the previous chat messages and remain there.
 Similar to what Twitch chat does.

 ```console
 TwitchChatToSubtitles.exe --StaticChatSubtitles